lbriais/stacked_config/README.md

   as the layer where you will set the default values for your properties__.
 * The __global layer__, which is the layer to declare options for all users that use the ruby script using this gem.
 * The __user layer__, which is the layer, where a user can set options for the ruby script using this gem.
-* The __extra layer__, which provides the possibility to specify another config file from the command line.
+* The __extra layer__, which provides the possibility to specify another config file from the config itself.
 * The __command-line layer__, which provides the ability to specify options from the command line.
 * The __override layer__, which will contain all modifications done to the config at run time.